-The day after you arrive, you will begin a fourday orientation program.
-On the first day of orientation, you will receive information about classes, take the written portion of your Spanish placement test, learn about living and studying in Chile, and take a tour of the main PUCV building, Casa Central.
+The day after you arrive, you will begin a weeklong orientation program.
+Typically during the first day, you will receive information about classes, take the written portion of your Spanish placement test, learn about living and studying in Chile, and take a tour of the main PUCV building, Casa Central.
 On the second day, you will learn about registering your visa and take the oral portion of your Spanish placement test.
-On the third day, the PUCV international office staff will provide you with information about how to get your Chilean "cédula de identidad."
-The last day of orientation is reserved for information about course registration, picturetaking, and getting to know your fellow international students.
+Then later in the week, the PUCV international office staff will provide you with information about how to get your Chilean "cédula de identidad", course registration, picture-taking, and getting to know your fellow international students.